dinarly/Story/README.md

 On the back Abdallah noticed the words “Bismillah”.

-“Look”, said Abdallah, it says “Bismillah” on the back of the book.
+“Look!”, said Abdallah, “it says Bismillah on the back of the book.”

 Tasnim and Abdallah both said: “Bismillah”.